· · · ·

 Make the Crumb Topping

-• To make the crumb topping, in a small bowl combine sugar, brown sugar, rolled oats, chopped pecans, all-purpose flour, salt, and ground cinnamon.
+• To make the crumb topping, in a small bowl combine granulated sugar, brown sugar, old-fashioned oats, chopped pecans, all-purpose flour, salt, and ground cinnamon.

 • With a blending fork, cut in butter until crumbly.
 Set aside.